GridGain-Demos/gridgain-technology-primer/docs/Setup.md

 > [!tip]
 > This screen appears when you do not have any cluster attached or running on Nebula.
 If you already have a cluster attached or running, you will see the `+` option on the portal screen.

+>[!note]
+> - __GridGain Nebula__ - It is a cloud-native, fully-managed service for the Apache Ignite and GridGain platforms.
+You can spin up Ignite/GridGain cluster in Nebula.
+Or you can use Nebula Control Center, while running your Ignite/GridGain cluster locally or on public/private cloud.
+> - __Control Center__ - It is a management and monitoring tool for GridGain and Apache Ignite clusters.
+It features a graphical user interface that helps you perform administrative tasks and monitor your clusters.

 Install the following on your local machine:
 * Java Developer Kit, version 11 and set JAVA_HOME
 * Apache Maven 3.6 or later